checkly/docs.checklyhq.com/site/content/learn/playwright/basics/request-interception.md

 We might want to intervene and filter the outgoing requests.
 For example, when [scraping web pages](/learn/headless/basics-scraping/), we might want to block unnecessary elements from loading in order to speed up the procedure and lower bandwidth usage.

-In the following snippet we are going to abort all requests for images on our test website.
-We will identify them based off of their [`resourceType`](https://pptr.dev/#?product=Puppeteer&version=v10.2.0&show=api-httprequestresourcetype), while letting all other requests through without modification.

 {{< tabs "2" >}}
 {{< tab "Playwright" >}}